sadeli413/Pasta_Bot/README.md

 # Pasta_Bot
-A NSFW Discord Bot
+A NSFW Discord Bot.
 See README.txt for more details of the bot